trailultra/mcgill-devops-spring-2022/README.md

 ## Lab Exercise 1: Configuring Cloud Deployments with Terraform

-In this exercise, you will practice using the core components of terraform including providers, modules and resources to create and manage the lifecycle of cloud based resources.
+In this exercise, you will practice building and deploying containerized applications to Azure Kubernetes Service.

 ### Exercise objectives